perezsergioace/programming-concepts-class/Starting_Out_With_Python_TextBook/chapter_1_notes.md

 ### **Concept:**
 A computer's CPU can only understand instructions that are written in machine language.
 Because people find it very difficult to write entire programs in machine language, other programming languages have been invented.

+Sometimes the CPU is called the "computer's brain" and is described as being "smart".
+Although these are common metaphors, you should understand that the CPU is not a brain, and its is not smart.
+The CPU is an electronic device that is designed to do specific things.
+In particular, the CPU is designed to perform operations such as the following:

+> * Reading a piece of data from main memory
+> * Adding two numbers
+> * Subtracting one number from another number
+> * Multiplying two numbers
+> * Dividing one number by another number
+> * Moving a piece of data from one memory location to another
+> * Determining whether one value is equal to another value

+As seen from the list above, the CPU performs simple operations on pieces of data.
+The CPU does nothing on its own, however.
+It has to be told what to do, and that's the purpose of a program.
+A program is nothing more than a list of instructions that cause the CPU to perform operations.
+Each instruction in a program is a command that tells the CPU to perform a specific operation.

+Programs are usually stored on a secondary storage device such a disk drive.
+When you install a program on your computer, the program is typically copied to your computer's disk drive from a CD-ROM, or downloaded from a website.

+Although a program can be stored on a secondary storage device such as a disk drive, it has to be copied into main memory, or RAM, each time the CPU executes it.

+For example, suppose you have a word processing program on your computer's disk.
+To execute the program, you use the mouse to double-click the program's icon.
+This causes the program to be copied from the disk into main memory.
+Then, the computer's CPU executes the copy of the program that is in main memory.

+When a CPU executes the instructions in program, it is engaged in a process that is know as the *fetch-decode-execute cycle*.
+This cycle, which consists of three steps, is repeated for each instruction in the program.
+The steps are:

+> 1. **Fetch**.
+A program is a long sequence of machine language instructions.
+The first step of the cycle is to fetch, or read, the next instruction from memory into the CPU.
+> 2. **Decode**.
+A machine language instruction is a binary number that represents a command that tells the CPU to perform an operation.
+In this step, the CPU decodes the instruction that was just fetched from memory, to determine which operation should perform.
+> 3. **Execute**.
+The last step in the cycle is to execute, or perform, the operation.

+### **From Machine Language to Assembly Language**